Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 The Reputational Impact

-Acquisition costs: Difficulty attracting new customers wary of your security record
+• Acquisition costs: Difficulty attracting new customers wary of your security track record

 Protection Through Due Diligence

-Here's the critical point: regulators won't penalise you simply because a breach occurred.
+Here’s the thing that boards need to understand: regulators won’t penalise you simply because a breach occurred.

 If you can demonstrate that you:

-Then human error resulting in a breach is unfortunate but defensible.
-What regulators punish is negligence, inadequate investment, and failed governance.
-Your proactive investment in security demonstrates due diligence and significantly reduces both the likelihood and consequences of a breach.
+Then a breach caused by human error is unfortunate, but it’s defensible.
+What regulators come down hard on is negligence, inadequate investment, and failed governance.
+Your proactive investment in security demonstrates due diligence and meaningfully reduces both the likelihood of a breach and the consequences when one occurs.

 Moving Forward: From Liability to Leadership

-But this shift also presents an opportunity.
-Boards that embrace cyber security governance position their organisations for a serious competitive advantage.
-Customers increasingly value privacy and security.
-Demonstrating robust cyber security practices builds trust, attracts customers, and strengthens your brand.
+But here’s the flip side, and it’s worth dwelling on.
+This shift also represents a real opportunity.
+Boards that lean into cyber security governance aren’t just protecting themselves from penalties.
+They’re positioning their organisations for a competitive edge.
+Customers care more about privacy and security than they ever have.
+Demonstrating robust cyber security practices builds trust, attracts customers, and strengthens your brand in ways that are hard to replicate through marketing alone.

 Key Takeaways for Board Directors

-Budget appropriately: 1% of revenue for IT may be insufficient—assess your risk profile honestly
+• Budget appropriately: 1% of revenue for IT may not be sufficient.
+Assess your risk profile with unflinching honesty

 Ready to Strengthen Your Board's Cyber Security Governance?

-Understanding your responsibilities is just the first step.
-Lumify Work's Cyber for Executives, Leaders and Boards workshop provides board members with the knowledge and frameworks needed to effectively govern cyber security in your organisation.
+Knowing your responsibilities is just the starting point.
+Lumify Work’s Cyber for Executives, Leaders and Boards workshop gives board members the knowledge and frameworks they need to effectively govern cyber security in their organisation.

 This half-day workshop covers:

-Led by industry experts with real-world executive experience, this workshop provides practical, actionable guidance specifically designed for board members and senior executives.
+Led by industry experts with real-world executive experience, this workshop delivers practical, actionable guidance built specifically for board members and senior executives.
 We also offer tailored tabletop exercises to test your incident response preparedness.

 Please note, this workshop is currently only available in Australia.
 Contact your Lumify Work account manager to discuss your requirements in New Zealand and/or the Philippines.